-We have all experienced the fresh excitement and motivation that is felt at the start of a new fitness routine.
-However, all too often that determination turns to disappointment when knee, back or joint pain sets in after only a few trips to the gym.
+We have all felt the fresh excitement and motivation that arrives with the start of a new fitness routine.
+Unfortunately, all too often that determination turns to disappointment when knee, back or joint pain sets in after only a few trips to the gym.
 Being mindful of your body’s specific needs and limitations will help you avoid injury and allow you to get a more complete workout to meet your new fitness goals.

 Need some help getting started?
 Try these stretches for better flexibility and reduced tightness.

 The core is made up of your chest, abs, hips and back, and is the epicenter of your body.
 A strong core can support your posture, movement and overall sense of balance.
-This can help to stabilize you as you move through your workouts and reduce the risk of injury from a fall or from improper alignment.
+Core strength helps to stabilize you as you move through your workouts to reduce the risk of injury from a fall or improper alignment.

-Daily, intense workouts can easily result in injury.
-While everyone should try to engage in some form of light exercise every day, it is important to listen to your body and limit days of strenuous/heavy exercise to 3-5 days per week depending on your tolerance.
+Daily intense workouts can easily result in injury.
+While everyone should try to engage in some form of light exercise every day, it is important to listen to your body and limit strenuous or heavy exercise days to three to five per week depending on your tolerance.

 If you feel like you are struggling with a certain workout or noticing pain in a specific area, speak to your doctor or work with a licensed athletic trainer or physical therapist to help you identify and to modify your movements, which may be causing you undue pain.

 The bottom line?
-Always speak to your physician before beginning a new diet or exercise routine, especially if you have pre-existing medical concerns.
+Always speak to your physician before beginning a new diet or exercise routine, especially if you have preexisting medical concerns.
 Then, have fun and get healthy in the new year!